Map and explore oxygen level data using charts

 Notice the samples from the summer of 2014 remain selected in blue.

-- At the top of the line chart, click the Filter by Selection button.
+- At the top of the line chart, click the Filter By Selection button to disable it.

 The histogram updates to display only selected samples for summer 2014.
 In the summer of 2014, most of the data measurements ranged between 3 mg/L and 9 mg/L of dissolved oxygen.
 The average (mean) level over the three summer months was 5.26 mg/L.